dlazz/egocli/README.md

 **egocli** uses go templates.
 Data evaluations are delimited by "{{" "}}" and replaced evaluating environment varibles or key-value provided in egocli context.

-i.e. if you need to specify your fresh built docker image in your project file, you can
+i.e. if you need to specify your fresh built docker image in your project file, you can:

 ```sh
 # Create a new environment variable with your image tag.